rust-lang/book/second-edition/nostarch/chapter08.md

 `None`, as discussed in Chapter 6.
 For example, the index could be coming from a person entering a number.
-If they accidentally enter a number that’s too large and the program gets a `None` value, you could tell the user how many items are in the current `Vec` and give them another chance to enter a valid value.
+If they accidentally enter a number that’s too large and the program gets a `None` value, you could tell the user how many items are in the current vector and give them another chance to enter a valid value.
 That would be more user-friendly than crashing the program due to a typo!

 #### Invalid References